-I had a debate on Facebook with several different people over Marx, Marxism and its legacy and one of people on the thread posted this video by the renowned Marxist scholar, David Harvey.
+I had a debate on Facebook with several different people over Marx, Marxism and its legacy.
+One of people on the thread posted this video by the renowned Marxist scholar, David Harvey.

 Thanks for posting the video.

-It was actually very interesting and he certainly did a good job setting up a useful framework from which to approach a work which, let’s be perfectly honest here, is an excruciating chore.
+It was actually very informative.
+He certainly did a good job setting up a useful framework from which to approach a work which, honestly, is an excruciating chore.

-The thing that’s so remarkably ironic, and it’s really pretty hilarious that he manages to achieve this in an introductory lecture, is that Mr. Harvey essentially lays bare the hollow pretense at the core of Capital and the glaring flaws in Capital that anyone who values freedom and individualism and possesses a rudimentary grasp of common sense economics would have to suspend in order to even engage the work.
+The irony is that Mr. Harvey lays bare the hollow pretense and the glaring flaws in Capital in the first few minutes.
+Anyone who values freedom and individualism and possesses a rudimentary grasp of economics would have to suspend a great deal of common sense in order to even engage the work.

 1. You don’t REALLY understand Marx until you’ve read Capital, man!